lightly-io/team-awareness-training/README.md

 ### Update April 21, 2016
 1. I have updated the course in the past months, but haven't yet come around to update everything here on Github.
 It's in my backlog.
+You can find all of the todos listed in the todo item below.
 Feel free to email me in the meantime and ask anything you'd like to.
-The address s mattis@lightly.io.
+My email address is mattis@lightly.io.

 2. Since I've also posted my [workshop](https://github.com/mattisern/workshop-focused-and-fearless) here on Github, I figure it's not necessary to keep material related to both products updated separately.
 I'll keep all links on research, apps, books, etc. in the workshop repository.